Medical Doctor CV Examples & Templates

 3. Skills

-Skills help hiring managers determine what you can accomplish and how you work with others.
+A strong skills section helps hiring managers determine what you can accomplish and how you work with others.
 In this section, display a mix of hard and soft skills in a bullet points format.
-Make sure to include skills from the job advertisement.
-Also, remember that soft skills like bedside manner, diversity, cultural competence and interpersonal skills are particularly important for medical doctors.

 If this is your first job or residency, include transferable skills from other opportunities, like internships, research work and volunteer commitments.